PGupta0919 is a writer passionate about marketing and branding.

-Influential, innovative and progressive, Gucci is reinventing a wholly modern approach to fashion.— GUCCI.COM
+Influential, innovative and progressive, Gucci is reinventing a wholly modern approach to fashion.

 About the Brand: History

 Founded in 1921 by Guccio Gucci, Gucci is an Italian luxury brand.
 It is one of the most influential luxury brands in the world.
-Initially, it started with fine leather crafted accessories – handbags, shoes (famous for loafers), and knitwear and silks with an iconic unique pattern that can still be seen today.
+Initially, it started with fine leather-crafted accessories—handbags, shoes (famous for loafers), and knitwear and silks with an iconic unique pattern that can still be seen today.
 In 1999, 42% stake of the Gucci group was purchased for $3 billion by the French Pinault-Printemps-Redoute (PPR), now known as Kering Group.
-Gucci is a company that is known to preserve its heritage while incorporating modern styles in its range.
+Gucci is a company that is known to preserve its heritage while incorporating modern styles into its range.
 It has become one of the world’s most successful manufacturers of high-end leather goods, clothing, and other fashion products.

-According to Interbrand’s Best Top 100 Global Brands 2018, Gucci stands on the 39th position.
+According to Interbrand’s Best Top 100 Global Brands 2018, Gucci stands in the 39th position.
 The key attributes that define the brand are as follows:

 - High Quality